georgetor2020/aws-parameter-store/README.md

 <details><summary>details</summary>

 ```
-More content is in the details, typically code fragments
+	print('More content is in the details, typically things like code fragments which may not be of general interest.')
 ```

 </details>